vito-filo/vito-filo/README.md

 ## Hi there I'm Vito 👋

 I'm a software developer based in Berlin 🌍.
-I specialize in backend, cloud and love building practial tools 🛠️.
+I specialize in backend, cloud and love building practical tools 🛠️.
 Outside of work you can find me at the gym 🏋🏻, reading 📚 or learning new software skills 🤓.

 ## 📌 Featured Projects👨🏻‍💻